 - Viral pneumonias including influenza A, severe acute respiratory syndrome (SARS), respiratory syncytial virus (RSV), adenoviridae and pneumonitis due to varicella (chickenpox pneumonitis).

-It is thought that the three main atypical organisms might be implicated in up to 30% of CAP.
+Atypical organisms might be implicated in approximately 20% of CAP.

 - Mycoplasma and chlamydophila spread by person-to-person contact and spread is most common in closed populations - eg, schools, offices.